Call for PhyzTalks: Opening May 20

 • Think through the beginning, middle and end of your talk.
 While some improvisation can be good, it is helpful to know how your story will end.

-• There are no restrictions on how you can present your story, so feel free to include a colleague or music.
+• There are little restrictions on how you can present your story, so feel free to include a colleague or music.
 The more unique, the better; just make sure that it connects to a core message.

 What should a PhyzTalk not be?